 Abu-Bakare is currently investigating counterterrorism approaches pursued by the state (i.e. government, civil society, public servants, etc.), the discourse surrounding counterterrorism, and the effects of counterterrorism for peoples of differing ethnicities, genders, and religions.

-As a doctoral candidate, her previous work has focused on International Relations Theory, Middle-Eastern Regionalism, and Security Studies.
+Her work has focused on International Relations Theory, Middle-Eastern Regionalism, and Security Studies.
 Her previous educational training has allowed her to specialize in postcolonial and decolonial theory and qualitative and interpretative research methods.
 The aim of her research is to inform counterterrorism policy actors about how counterterrorism policies might have consequences that reinforce, rather than ameliorating structures societally divisive structures or practices.
 It is her hope that such inquiries hold the key to more equitable and humanized strategies of addressing terrorism, both domestically and abroad.